 A tax-efficient exit: time invested now pays off later

-Many entrepreneurs like to focus on their present reality, and rightly so – making their business grow, develop and succeed is more than a full-time job.
+Many entrepreneurs are focused on their present reality, and rightly so – making their business grow and succeed is more than a full-time job.
 Properly structuring for an exit too often seems like a distant consideration, until the right offer comes along or a sudden illness, disability or life circumstance occurs which brings that distant consideration into immediate focus.

 Begin with the end in mind